benchmarko/LocoBasic/README.md

 - `STR$(number)` Converts a number to its string representation.
   - A positive number is prefixed with a space.
 - `STRING$(number, character | ASCIInumber)` Returns *character* (or `CHR$(ASCIInumber)`) repeated *number* times.
-- `TAG` Activates text at graphics mode.
-PRINT uses graphics cursor position and graphics color.
+- `TAG` Activates text at graphics mode. *PRINT* uses graphics cursor position and graphics color.
-- `TAGOFF` Deactivates text at graphics mode.
-Uses text at text positons with text pen again.
+- `TAGOFF` Deactivates text at graphics mode. *PRINT* uses text at text positons with text pen again.
 - `TAN(number)` Returns the tangent of the given *number*.
   - *number* should be in radians (when *RAD* is active) or in degrees (when *DEG* is active).
 - `TIME` Returns the current system time in 1/300 sec.